#002 The Ultimate Guide to Choosing Gymnastics Grips

 Wrist Care is Key

 A grip should fit snugly just under your palm or at the top of your wrist.
 If you're always pulling your grips down, they may be too long.
-Rubbing can cause irritation, so wristbands are essential.
+Rubbing can cause irritation, so wristbands are preferred by many.

 Neoprene wristbands give a snug, padded fit that reduces friction.